Whiteknight/Rosella/libraries/proxy.md

 implementations on the target object.
 This is useful if we only want to intercept certain interfaces and let all other accesses fallback to the object.

+In this example, we are trying to proxy the built-in PMC type "String".
+To do this, we must also use the AttributeIntercept builder to prevent a variety of errors.

+    using Rosella.build;
+    var factory = build(class Rosella.Proxy.Factory, "String", [
+        build(Rosella.Proxy.Builder.AttributeIntercept),
+        build(Rosella.Proxy.Builder.Passthrough)
+    ]);
+    var proxy = factory.create(controller);
+    proxy.replace("foo", "bar");

 ### Proxy.Builder.PMCKeyedHash